-She had some very specific areas where she needed to revisit and augment some of what she was working on and so now as she goes back to the revision table she’s got some really specific tasks that she is going to take care of.
-She’s going to rewrite this scene, she’s going to make sure that this characterization is stronger.
-When she’s done with that she will have the confidence to know that in fact this manuscript is written to publishable.
+She had some specific areas she needed to revisit and augment some of what she was working on.
+As she goes back to the revision table, she’s got specific tasks to take care of: rewrite this scene, make sure this characterization is stronger.
+When she’s done, she will have the confidence to know this manuscript is written to publish.

-Imagine that for yourself–that you’re in a situation where you’re no longer thinking “Oh my gosh, what does it mean to be publishable?”
+Imagine that for yourself– you’re no longer thinking “Oh my gosh, what does it mean to be publishable?”
 “How do I even start with the revisions?”
 “What does it even look like?”
 “What would it look like if I had a publishable book?”
 “What are editors looking for?”
 “Why won’t agents accept my manuscript?”

 If that’s the kind of confidence you’re interested in, if you want to traditionally publish your novel and you’re serious about doing the work it takes to get your manuscript into publishable shape, click this link.